caxelos/Thesis-Project/README.md

 ### Author: Christos Axelos

+* The paper of this Thesis can be found in greek here: https://www.e-ce.uth.gr/wp-content/uploads/formidable/59/Axelos_Christos.pdf

 * Deep learning and particularly neural networks have offered a new point of view in problem solving.
 These techniques have been heavily adopted by many applications used in daily